A brief guide to commonly used Indian spices and how to use them.

 These have an earthy curry and citrus flavour with a mild bitter after taste.
-Lightly fry to release the citrous notes.
-The fresh leaves have a better flavour than the dried leaves.
-They may be used whole or dried and crushed.
-They leaves can also be frozen.
+Lightly fry them in oil to release their citrus notes.

 Fennel seeds can be used whole or powdered and are commonly used in Kashmiri and Gujarati savoury dishes.
-They are also used in pickles.
+They are also frequently used in pickles.

 Fenugreek leaves kasuri methi

 These leaves are extremely pungent can be used fresh or dried.
 They have a slightly sweet, bitter and maple syrup flavour.